banzai-cicd/banzai/README.md

 @Library('Banzai') _ // only necessary if configured as a 'Global Pipeline Library'.
 IMPORTANT: the _ is required after @Library. banzai {
-    throttle = 'my-project'                     // comma-delimited list of throttle categories to apply. (https://github.com/jenkinsci/throttle-concurrent-builds-plugin) sshCreds                                    // a list of any ssh creds that may be needed in your pipeline appName = 'config-reviewer-server'          // **required** currently used only by SAST for determining the namespace to publish to. debug = false                               // provides additional debug messaging gitTokenId = 'sweeney-git-token'            // a Jenkins credential id which points to a github token (required by downstreamBuilds) startFresh = true                           // wipe workspace before each build mergeBranches = /tag\-(.*)|develop/         // helps the pipeline dete skipSCM = true                              // skip pulling down the branch that kicked off the build flowdock = true                             //
+    throttle = 'my-project'                     // comma-delimited list of throttle categories to apply. (https://github.com/jenkinsci/throttle-concurrent-builds-plugin) sshCreds = ['cred1', 'cred2']                                    // a list of any ssh creds that may be needed in your pipeline appName = 'config-reviewer-server'          // **required** currently used only by SAST for determining the namespace to publish to. debug = false                               // provides additional debug messaging gitTokenId = 'sweeney-git-token'            // a Jenkins credential id which points to a github token (required by downstreamBuilds) httpsProxyHost = 'myproxyhost'              // necessary for some external service communication httpsProxyPort = 443                        // necessary for some external service communication startFresh = true                           // wipe workspace before each build flowdockBranches = /tag\-(.*)|develop/      // which branches should report notifications to Flowdock skipSCM = true                              // skip pulling down the branch that kicked off the build flowdock = true                             //
     flowdockCredId = 'flowdock-cred'